|

 the ponds on the property.
 It figures that as soon as I stop looking

 for them, I would easily find one.
 It was a great day.
-A total of 5 snakes.

 |